Ethics, it's what Wenzel Appraisal Services, Inc. is all about for the Southern California region.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can rest easy knowing we are working hard to provide an unbiased determination of the home or property value.

-When you request an appraisal from Wenzel Appraisal Services, Inc. we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.
+When you request an appraisal from Wenzel Appraisal Services, Inc. we'll make sure you're getting the professional service you expect along with the an ethical approach that cares for the client and presents quality appraisals representative of our reputation.